-On July 19, 2021, the Company received a subpoena from the California Attorney General's Office, Division of Public Rights, requesting documents and information related to the Company's former genetic testing practices, including NIPT, particularly those with a nexus to California patients.
+On July 19, 2021, the Company received a subpoena from the California Attorney General's Office, Division of Public Rights (the "OAG"), requesting documents and information related to the Company's former genetic testing practices, including NIPT, particularly those with a nexus to California patients.
 The subpoena is captioned "In the Matter of the Investigation of: Prenatal Genetic Testing Companies."
-The Company continues to cooperate and provide information requested by the subpoena.
-Based upon discussions with the California Attorney General's Office, we believe the focus of the investigation is potential consumer protection claims related to billing of patient co-pays.
-The investigation thus remains ongoing, and it is not possible to predict an outcome at this time.
+After the Company completed its productions in response to the subpoena, the OAG informed the Company's counsel that it believes it may have claims under California's false advertising and unfair business practices laws.
+The OAG alleged that, in some cases, the Company billed patients for co-payment amounts higher than the amounts the Company historically advertised as "average" co-pays for its genetic test offerings.
+The Company disputes the allegations and is preparing a rebuttal to the OAG.
+It is not possible to predict an outcome at this time.